frannerin/AlloViz/README.md

 ## Installation

 It is recommended to use a virtual environment ([Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
 This repository includes submodules that need to be appropriately cloned alongside the main repository using the `--recursive` flag.
-At present, virtual environment dependencies file can only be installed with conda due to vmd-python not being available in PyPi.
+At present, virtual environment dependencies can only be correctly installed with conda.

 ```bash
 git clone --recursive --shallow-submodules -j 9 https://github.com/frannerin/AlloViz